EPCCed/prace-spark-for-data-scientists/Hadoop/lab_exercises/README_python.md

     hadoop fs -copyToLocal wordCountResult/part-00000 wordCountResult.data

-When you get this far please stick a fourth post-it note to your screen.

 ## Specifying more than one reducer

 Often you will wish to have more than one reducer so the reducer work can be distributed over Hadoop's nodes.
 The number of reducers to use is easily specified when using Hadoop streaming by the `-numReduceTasks` flag.